DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 _Me_

 ## work experience:
-- shelf-stocker 2 year
+- shelf-stocker 2 years
 - Gardening 1 year(currenty)

-I like Open Source software, and I actively strive to only use [Open Source](https://opensource.org/osd) [Free Software](https://writefreesoftware.org/learn). in the case of OSS being worse then the proprietry alternative,(I.E; discord > matrix) I will use the proprietry alternative.
+I like Open Source software, and I actively strive to only use [Open Source](https://opensource.org/osd) [Free Software](https://writefreesoftware.org/learn).
+- in the case of OSS being worse then the proprietry alternative,(I.E; discord > matrix) I will use the proprietry alternative.
-What software I use; GIMP, void linux, thorium browser, Godot, Zed.
+- What software I use; GIMP, void linux, thorium browser, Godot, Zed.

 My favorite pastime is reading, below you will find some of my most beloved books;